Tommytinny/alx-system_engineering-devops/0x01-shell_permissions/README.md

+# ~ 0-iam_betty
-0-iam_betty file is an executable script that switches current user to another user
+This file is an executable script that switches current user to another user